SGX RegCo chief wants local bourse to be self-governing marketplace

 "As a market regulator, our end goal is to eventually shape a marketplace where the regulator's presence is hardly felt or necessary.
-This means the market and participants are effectively self-governing," he said yesterday at a virtual media briefing.
+This means the market and participants are effectively self-governing," he said on Tuesday (Jan 12) at a virtual media briefing.

 "This is important because a market needs to be innovative in order to remain attractive and vibrant.
 We want new jurisdictions and new products to be introduced on our platform, and to do so, the market community must also be ready to handle the associated risks," he added.